Symptom checker

 - Extreme lethargy — floppy, difficult to rouse

-- Fever above 38°C in an infant under 3 months
+- Fever above 38°C under 3 months

-- Non-blanching rash — red or purple spots that don't fade when pressed — call 000 immediately
+- Non-blanching rash — call 000 immediately

 - Seizures